-3 Wealthiest Gamblers in the World and How They Became Rich
+3 Richest Gamblers in the World and How They Became Wealthy

 1. William Benter (100 million dollars per year)

 William “Bill” Benter was born in Pittsburgh, Pennsylvania in 1957.
 Benter is a keen scholar, obtaining a degree in physics, and is a natural genius when it comes to mathematics.
-Using his numbering skills, he first launched his gambling career at the blackjack tables of Las Vegas, where he excelled using card counting techniques.
+Using his numbering skills, he first launched his gambling career at the blackjack tables of the Las Vegas Strip, where he excelled at using card counting techniques.
 Within seven years, his exceptional abilities got him banned from all of Sin City’s casino joints.

 Ready for a new adventure, Benter relocated to Hong Kong, where he developed a keen interest in the local horseracing market.
 Through a partnership with a local punter, Alan Woods, the two developed a formula that predicted results of horse races.
 Benter later refined this and came up with the most successful horserace gambling software.